Sunitinib

-Sunitinib, sold under the brand name Sutent, is a medication used to treat cancer.
-It is a small-molecule, multi-targeted receptor tyrosine kinase (RTK) inhibitor that was approved by the FDA for the treatment of renal cell carcinoma (RCC) and imatinib-resistant gastrointestinal stromal tumor (GIST) on January 26, 2006.
+Sunitinib, sold under the brand name Sutent, is an anti-cancer medication.
+It is a small-molecule, multi-targeted receptor tyrosine kinase (RTK) inhibitor that was approved by the FDA for the treatment of renal cell carcinoma (RCC) and imatinib-resistant gastrointestinal stromal tumor (GIST) in January 2006.
 Sunitinib was the first cancer drug simultaneously approved for two different indications.

 As of August 2021, sunitinib is available as a generic medicine in the US.